Sejong Insider

 In 1X2 systems, the draw is represented by X. This structure:

-Because the draw must be priced separately, it often carries wider margins and more variance.
+Because draws must be priced separately, they often carry wider margins and greater variance.

 Why Draw Odds Often Feel Unintuitive

-Many users misinterpret draw-related behavior because draws lack a narrative winner and human intuition favors decisive outcomes.
-As a result, draw probability is often underestimated in perception, even when statistically reasonable.
+Draws lack a narrative winner, and human intuition favors decisive outcomes.
+As a result, draw probabilities are often underestimated by bettors, even when statistically reasonable.
 This perception gap is reinforced by outcome bias, where results are judged by emotional clarity rather than structural likelihood.

 Risk Management and Draw Outcomes